 Power providers with fresh ideas

-In Hamburg, for instance, the energy provider LichtBlick has spent the last three years running two research projects funded by the Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety.
+In Hamburg, for instance, the energy provider LichtBlick ran two research projects funded by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
 The projects are focusing on how to bring together residents in a multi-occupancy building under one energy-based roof using a control platform (known as the "Schwarmdirigent" or "Swarm Conductor") and a collective fleet of electric cars.

 "In a new building, we have managed to achieve up to 80% self-produced power and avoid fossil fuels completely," reports project manager Markus Weichel.
 He believes that the future lies in local solutions for houses, streets or neighbourhoods.
 "Swarm energy will change the power industry," says Mr Weichel.
 "Companies like us won't just offer energy, we'll also provide software solutions for controlling decentralised plants."